Madeleine Jones Called to the Bar 2015

 She has been instructed on numerous occasions to advise on and assist with asset recovery, and she has experience in applications for charging orders (both straightforward and disputed) and third party debt orders.
 She is able to advise on all means of civil recovery and enforcement of judgments.

 In practice Madeleine has undertaken advisory work relating to offshore matters.
-She has advised on insolvency and bankruptcy law matters relating to Jersey law, BVI law and DIFC law.
+She has advised on insolvency and bankruptcy law matters under the law of the DIFC, Hong Kong, Jersey and various Caribbean jurisdictions.
 She has also advised on aspects of some high value trusts litigation in Jersey.

 |July 2015||Called to the Bar of England and Wales|